BIGJRA/BIGJRA.github.io/src/index.md

   </div>
   <div class="portfolio-item-desc">
     <h1>Pokemon Rejuvenation Walkthrough</h1>
     I began work on the Pokemon Rejuvenation walkthrough all the way back in 2018 during the game's V9 version.
 Originally a 400+ page Google Document, I have done tons of work to put evolve the walkthrough to its current state.
-I am midway through updating it for V14 content - the game up to Act 1 contents are updated inside.
-Inside you can find information that will help you achieve completion!
+I am midway through updating it for V14 content - the game up to Act 1 contents are updated!
   </div>
 </div>